westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Traffic misdemeanors are considered less severe than felony violations.
 Although they do not typically lead to loss of human life, they usually pose some threat or risk to human life, property, or safety.
 An individual convicted of a misdemeanor in West Virginia often risks the possibility of being fined and, possibly, incarceration in a local jail.

 Despite being defined by the court’s discretion, the seriousness and penalties of a traffic misdemeanor could be determined by the frequency of the offense.
 First, misdemeanor convictions are punishable by fines of not more than $100 or by imprisonment of 10 days or less.
-A second conviction within the same year will be punished with a fine of $200 or imprisonment of not more than 30 days, or both fine and incarceration.
+A second conviction within the same year may be punished with a fine of $200 or imprisonment of not more than 30 days, or both fine and incarceration.
 A third conviction is usually more severe.
-It may be punished with a fine of $500, imprisonment of 6months or less, or both fine and imprisonment, depending on the severity of the offense.
+It may be punished with a fine of $500, imprisonment of 6 months or less, or both fine and imprisonment, depending on the severity of the offense.
 Subsequent offenses may be charged as a felony.

 In addition to fines and probable imprisonment, individuals convicted of traffic misdemeanors may be subjected to the following: